 - Chekhov's Gun:

-- The game token Wade gives Vanessa early in the movie, made of lead.
+- The skee-ball token Wade gives Vanessa early in the movie, made of lead.
 It stops a bullet from killing him.

-- The pen that Russell hides in his "prison wallet" is used near the end of the film to deactivate the Power Nullifier collar that Wade put in himself to win back Russell's trust.
+- The pen that Russell hides in his "prison wallet" is used in the middle of the film to let Juggernaut out of his cell, and near the end of the film to deactivate the Power Nullifier collar that Wade put on himself to win back Russell's trust.

 - Civvie Spandex: Played for Laughs.

 - In the opening, Wade infiltrates various criminal meetings wearing entire civilian getups (like a T-shirt, windbreaker, and khaki pants) over his full Deadpool costume.

 - And then again when he wears an X-Men T-shirt over his full Deadpool costume to indicate he's a trainee.

 - Clothing Damage: After getting torn in half, Deadpool fixes his uniform with duct tape.
 Hilariously, it's not even remarked upon.

 - Comic-Book Time: The X-Men: Apocalypse cast appear in the present day, with James McAvoy and Nicholas Hoult practically unaged since X-Men: First Class, which takes place over fifty years earlier.
 That's before we even get to Deadpool being aware of Logan and having a "dying Wolverine" figure while James McAvoy is still Professor X. Somehow.
 This trope, MST3K Mantra, and Rule of Funny are the only way to wrap your head around it.